 If you are unsure about whether you require a particular licence or not, you should contact your local council for further advice.

-If you are visiting other premises, or you have people visit your own, you should seriously consider purchasing public liability insurance.
-This covers you against any damages awarded to members of the public as a result of injury, or damage to their property, caused by your business operations.
+If you are visiting other premises, or you have people visit your own, you may for example wish to consider purchasing public liability insurance.
+This could cover you against any damages awarded to members of the public as a result of illness, injury, or damage to their property, which is found lawfully to be as a direct cause of your business operations.